parallel-js/parallel.js/README.md

 **Arguments**

 * `fn`: A function to execute on a worker thread.
 Receives the wrapped data as an argument.
 The value returned will be assigned to the wrapped data.
+* `opts`: An optional object to pass to spawn.
+* 'opts.timeout': milliseconds to way for function to return value.
+If the worker does not finish in this time, it will be killed.

 **Example**